We account the whale immortal

 The whale forever exists, like Utopia, as a parable, a myth, and a nightmare – caught between the wide open ocean and our two-dimensional confinement, between reality and imagination.

-We account the whale immortal, an ever-changing film installation, explores the arrival of three mythic whales in the Thames, from the 17th to the 21st century, as evocative emblems of Utopian intent.
+We account the whale immortal, an ever-changing film installation, explored the arrival of three mythic whales in the Thames, from the 17th to the 21st century, as evocative emblems of Utopian intent.

-A unique performance with live film editing expanding on the installation will take place on July 14th.
-Free tickets available here.
+A unique performance with live film editing expanding on the installation took place on July 14th.

 Jessica Sarah Rinland is an artist-filmmaker whose work was shown internationally, winning numerous awards.
 Natural history, science and the use of celluloid are recurring themes.

 Edward Sugden is a lecturer in American Literature at King’s College London, working on time, space, and utopia in the Americas.